Vasanth1602/wifi_switcher/README.md

 - **Windows only** — uses `netsh` commands which are Windows-specific
 - **Admin required** — network adapter changes require elevated privileges
 - **Single adapter** — monitors the primary Wi-Fi adapter only
+- **Location Indicator Flashing** — Windows 10/11 treats `netsh wlan show interfaces` as location data because it reads the router MAC address (BSSID).
+The Windows location icon will flash every 5 seconds (or whatever `check_interval` is set to).
+Alternative APIs like `Get-NetConnectionProfile` were tested but rejected because they return Windows-generated profile names (e.g. `"SSID 2"`) or `"Unidentified network"`, rather than the true SSID.
+- **Cold Boot Delay** — When powering on from a full shutdown, there is an unavoidable delay before IP switching works.
+The timeline is: Windows boot (~30-60s) + Login time + Task Scheduler startup + wait for Wi-Fi stack to be ready.
+It takes roughly **70–100 seconds from pressing the power button** until the app is fully running and able to switch IPs.
 - **Polling-based** — checks SSID on an interval rather than on connection events

 ---